-Chair Brinsfield asked if there are any communities that are approaching Motivate mentioning the possibility of getting grants using communities of concerns as criteria.
+Chair Brinsfield asked if there are any communities that are approaching Motivate mentioning the possibility of getting grants using communities of concerns as criteria for receiving those grants.
 Ms. Stapleton said the City of Oakland has applied for grants in five locations in communities of concerns.